oveku/Warhammer-Fantasy-FTG-Edition/campaigns/shadows-of-the-southwest/encounters.md

 ### Reward
 - Reliquary Core (token to downgrade an anchor later) or a Lot Ysabeau vial (one-sentence revival; 1 Corruption risk).

 ---

+## [S03] Basement Briefing (Planning Heist)
+- Where: Corporal Unteruber residence, mother’s basement (Stirland backstreet)
+- Tone: Earnest enthusiasm, cramped cellar clutter, ink-smudged maps

+### Setup
+Corporal Hansi Unteruber invites the party to “properly plan this like professionals.”
+He spreads patrol notes and a culvert map on a door turned into a table.

+### Play
+- Social: Reassure his mother that “this is all entirely legal.”
+- Planning: Choose two boons — Culvert Route (advantage on approach Stealth), Patrol Schedule (negate one random patrol), or Guild Seal (briefly lowers scrutiny at a distance).

+### Outcomes
+- Gain a Planning Boon for Reliquary Extraction (reduce difficulty one step or reroll one failed heist pick/loosen test).
+- If you insult Hansi or his mother, lose one chosen boon but keep the meeting.

+---